lzapffe/ds_labs/lab-06.md

 Looking at the data, there are way to many countries to graph.
 Therefore, I will try seeing what the top countries are based on total fishery production:

+Note: I realized that it says in the text that it only shows countries with a total harvest of 100,000 tons of fish or more.
+I like the top 10 approach, so I will stick with that.
+However, it could have reasonably be the countries with at least 100,000 tons of fish harvested.

+Arranging the data to get the top 10 countries in terms of total
+harvesting:

 ``` r
 fisheries %>%